devlive-community/view-shadcn-ui/docs/components/logger.md

         ['highlightConfig', 'The highlight config of the logger', 'object', '{ WARN: \'rgb(234 179 8)\', ERROR: \'rgb(239 68 68)\', DEBUG: \'rgb(107 114 128)\', TRACE: \'rgb(156 163 175)\'}'],
-        ['height', 'The height of the logger', 'string | number', '200'], ['toolbar', 'Whether to show the toolbar of the logger', 'boolean', 'false'], ]">
+        ['height', 'The height of the logger', 'string | number', '200'], ['toolbar', 'Whether to show the toolbar of the logger', 'boolean', 'false'], ['caseSensitive', 'Whether to case sensitive of the logger', 'boolean', 'false'] ]">
 </ApiTable>